kubernetes/community/contributors/design-proposals/statefulset-update.md

     1. The StatefulSet's `.Status.TemplateRevision` is equal to its `.Status.TargetRevision`.
-    1. All Pods in the StatefulSet have been generated from the PodTemplate labled with a `StatefulSetTemplateRevisionLabel` equal to its `.Status.TemplateRevision`.
+    1. All Pods in the StatefulSet have been generated from the PodTemplate labeled with a `StatefulSetTemplateRevisionLabel` equal to its `.Status.TemplateRevision`.
 1. If the StatefulSet's `.Spec.RevisionPartition` is not nil, then the following is true.